Robinlovelace/open-gat/README.md

-nature of transport planning as a *spatial activity*, coupled with an upsurge in the amount of geographic transport data available, could explain why relative levels of interest in Transport Geography has grown over the last few decades against a backdrop of low and falling levels of interest in purely geographic concepts such as ‘geographic information systems’ and ‘geocomputation’, at least according to data from Google Trends.
-Figure 1, generated using reproducible code thanks to the **gtrendsR** R package (Massicotte and Eddelbuettel 2019), suggests that inferred interest in Transport Geography may surpass inferred interest in GIS within the next few years, notwithstanding the limitations associated with search data
+nature of transport planning as a *spatial activity*, coupled with an upsurge in the amount of geographic transport data available, could explain why relative levels of interest in Transport Geography has grown over the last decade against a backdrop of low and falling levels of interest in purely geographic concepts such as ‘geographic information systems’ and ‘geocomputation’, at least according to data from Google Trends.
+Figure 1, generated using reproducible code thanks to the **gtrendsR** R package (Massicotte and Eddelbuettel 2019), suggests that inferred interest in Transport Geography may surpass inferred interest in GIS within the next few years, notwithstanding the limitations associated with search data (Mellon 2014).
-(<span class="citeproc-not-found" data-reference-id="mellon_internet_2013">**???**</span>).

 ![Relative level of interest in search terms related to ‘geographic information systems’, ‘geocomputation’ and ‘transport geography’